echav/gcd-project/README.md

 For the `test` files, the 3 `X`, `y` and `subject` files are actually loaded by the same `loadTable` function, and then they are coloumn bound.
 This is done in the `loadAndBind`function that is also used to load the `train` data, given that the files organization is the same in both data sets.

-After that, the 2 resultting data frames are row bound.
+After that, the 2 resulting data frames are row-bound.

 At last, the column names are loaded from the `features` file, and completed so that appropriate column names are assigned to the global data frame.